ellekadfur/FibTestApp/README.md

 ### Things I would do differently

 1. The FibTimeManager and FibPairManager, share a lot of the same code, I would create an enum with 2 cases, FibTime & FibPair, then create a BaseModelManger, that FibTimeManager and FibPairManager would inherit from then, I would use the enums are arguments to access the correct entity when I want to CRUD (e.g. delete, insert, etc).
+2. Decouple ViewModel & CoreDataManager, I'd return values needed from the ViewModel so it can be an independent module.

 ### Author